darnik22/kube-tf/README.md

 ```

 ## Accessing your cluster
 After a successful built the public and private IP of the k8s cluster master node are displayed.
-In order have access to the private addresses you need to run the VPN server, which has been prepared.
-If the terraform has been run from a linux machine then on that machine there a VPN client has been run already.
-You can also use the "scp ubuntu@..." commands displayed after successful terraform execution to start a VPN connection and kube proxy on your laptop or desktop.
+In order to have access to the private addresses you need to connect to the VPN server, which has been prepared.
+If the terraform has been run from a linux machine then on that machine a VPN client has been run already by the scripts.
+You can also use the "scp ubuntu@..." commands displayed after successful terraform execution to manually start a VPN connection and kube proxy on another machine, e.g., your laptop or desktop.
 An example commands looks like:
 ```
 scp ubuntu@80.158.20.236:laptop.sh .; ./laptop.sh
 ```